 }

-You can use the condition key cos:prefix
+You can use the cos:prefix condition key to restrict the prefix request parameter.

-, the value must be encoded (URL encoding) before being written into the bucket policy.
+If the value of prefix contains special characters such as /, the value must be URL-encoded before being written into the bucket policy.

-uses the following bucket policy to restrict the sub-account with UIN 100000000002 to list only the objects in the folder1
+Assume that the root account with UIN 100000000001 that owns the bucket examplebucket-1250000000 uses the following bucket policy to restrict the sub-account with UIN 100000000002 to list only the objects in the folder1 directory of the bucket.
+The policy requires that all GetBucket requests carry the prefix parameter with the value folder1.

 {